Chronic Pancreatitis

 3) A high-calorie (2500-3000 kcal/d) and high-protein diet.
 The fat intake should be adjusted to the individual tolerance of a patient receiving adequate enzyme replacement.
 In the case of severe fatty diarrhea persisting despite enzyme replacement, recommend a reduced fat intake (up to 60-70 g/d) and consumption of 5 or 6 smaller meals per day.
 If this management does not yield expected results, try medium-chain triglyceride (MCT) preparations and supplement essential unsaturated fatty acids.
 Patients receiving enzyme replacement therapy should avoid high-fiber foods, as fiber may inhibit the activity of exogenous pancreatic enzymes.Evidence 2Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to methodologic limitations.
 Poropat G, Giljaca V, Hauser G, Stimac D. Enteral nutrition formulations for acute pancreatitis.
 Cochrane Database Syst Rev. 2015 Mar 23;(3):CD010605. doi: 10.1002/14651858.CD010605.pub2.
 PMID: 25803695.
 Or Petrov MS, Loveday BP, Pylypchuk RD, McIlroy K, Phillips AR, Windsor JA.
 Systematic review and meta-analysis of enteral nutrition formulations in acute pancreatitis.
 Br J Surg.
 2009 Nov;96(11):1243-52. doi: 10.1002/bjs.6862.
 PMID: 19847860.

 1) Pancreatic enzyme preparations (see below): These might reduce pancreatic stimulation and consequently alleviate the pain.Evidence 3Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of intervention).
 Quality of Evidence lowered due to heterogeneity and imprecision. de la Iglesia-García D, Huang W, Szatmary P, et al; NIHR Pancreas Biomedical Research Unit Patient Advisory Group.
 Efficacy of pancreatic enzyme replacement therapy in chronic pancreatitis: systematic review and meta-analysis.
 Gut.
 2017 Aug;66(8):1354-1355. doi: 10.1136/gutjnl-2016-312529.
 Epub 2016 Dec 9.
 PMID: 27941156; PMCID: PMC5530474.
 Shafiq N, Rana S, Bhasin D, et al. Pancreatic enzymes for chronic pancreatitis.
 Cochrane Database Syst Rev. 2009 Oct 7;(4):CD006302. doi: 10.1002/14651858.CD006302.pub2.
 Review.
-PubMed PMID: 19821359.
+PMID: 19821359.

-2) Nonnarcotic analgesics (acetaminophen [INN paracetamol], nonsteroidal anti-inflammatory drugs [NSAIDs]) and spasmolytics; in patients not responding to treatment, use opioid analgesics (these must be administered with special care particularly in alcohol abusers due to the risk of developing dependence); coanalgesics, including pregabalin,Evidence 4Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+2) Nonnarcotic analgesics (acetaminophen [INN paracetamol], nonsteroidal anti-inflammatory drugs [NSAIDs]) and spasmolytics; in patients not responding to treatment, use opioid analgesics (these must be administered with special care particularly in persons with alcohol use disorder due to the risk of developing dependence); coanalgesics, including pregabalin,Evidence 4Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to imprecision and indirectness.
 Gurusamy KS, Lusuku C, Davidson BR.
 Pregabalin for decreasing pancreatic pain in chronic pancreatitis.
 Cochrane Database Syst Rev. 2016 Feb 2;2(2):CD011522. doi: 10.1002/14651858.CD011522.pub2.
 PMID: 26836292; PMCID: PMC8265874. may prove useful (see Pain Management: Basic Principles).
 The use of antioxidants might slightly reduce pain; however, the clinical relevance is uncertain.Evidence 5Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to heterogeneity of results and some indirectness (“old” studies).
 Ahmed Ali U, Jens S, Busch OR, et al. Antioxidants for pain in chronic pancreatitis.
 Cochrane Database Syst Rev. 2014 Aug 21;8:CD008945. doi: 10.1002/14651858.CD008945.pub2.
 Review.
-PubMed PMID: 25144441.
+PMID: 25144441.

 3) Endoscopic treatment may include sphincterotomy of the major duodenal papilla (and sometimes also the minor papilla), stenting of the pancreatic duct, dilation of the pancreatic duct strictures, stone extraction, drainage of pseudocysts, and treatment of the common bile duct strictures.
+EUS-guided celiac plexus block (relieves pain for 3-6 months, allowing to reduce the dose of pain medications; to be considered in patients in whom other pain management methods are ineffective) or bilateral thoracoscopic splanchnicectomy yield satisfactory effects in some patients, but the pain tends to recur shortly, thus limiting the use of these methods.

-4) Surgical treatment is indicated in patients with chronic persistent pain that is refractory to medical and endoscopic treatment.
-A celiac plexus block under CT or EUS guidance or thoracoscopic bilateral dissection of sympathetic nerve fibers yields satisfactory effects in some patients, but the pain is often recurrent.
+4) Surgical treatment: Resection, decompression, or mixed surgical techniques.
+According to the American Gastroenterological Association (AGA), surgery should be considered as a first-line therapy for patients with painful chronic pancreatitis with pancreatic duct obstruction (endoscopic treatment is justified if there are contraindications to surgery or if preferred by the patient).
 For patients with obstructive chronic pancreatitis with a dilated pancreatic duct, surgical drainage procedures are preferred to endoscopic or conservative management.Evidence 6Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 High Quality of Evidence (high confidence that we know true effects of the intervention).
 Ahmed Ali U, Pahlplatz JM, Nealon WH, van Goor H, Gooszen HG, Boermeester MA.
 Endoscopic or surgical intervention for painful obstructive chronic pancreatitis.
 Cochrane Database Syst Rev. 2012 Jan 18;1:CD007884. doi: 10.1002/14651858.CD007884.pub2.
 Review.
 Update in: Cochrane Database Syst Rev. 2015;3:CD007884.
-PubMed PMID: 22258975.
+PMID: 22258975.
+In selected patients with pain that is resistant to treatment, total pancreatectomy with autologous islet cell transplant can be considered.

 3. Treatment of exocrine pancreatic insufficiency: